Sashatottenkof/Ger_garage/README.md

 # Ger_garage
 Web Service for car-repair shop
-The Web application is designed for small car-repair shop “Ger’s Garage”, That shop carries out maintenance checks for all kinds of small to medium vehicles (i.e. motorbikes, cars, small vans and small buses).
+The Web application is designed for small car-repair shop “Ger’s Garage”.
+The shop carries out maintenance checks for all kinds of small to medium vehicles (i.e. motorbikes, cars, small vans and small buses).
 It also sells require parts or other supplies to its customers if required.
-Ger has a small number of staff who work with him.
+The shop has small number of staff who work there.
 Web service allows customers to book their vehicles for a check-up or service.

 ## Web Service Requirements:

 1) Customer has to be able to register on the website;
 2) Customers details and information about his bookings should be saved in the service system;
 3) Customer can book a vehicle for a service or repair;
-4) At least 4 types of bookings available:
+4) At least 4 types of booking available:
 5) Only 4 bookings on one day can be done.
 6) Sunday is not available for booking;
 7) Customer should provide information about vehicle;